-Recently we had noticed a lot of press from our competitors (in the CBD vertical) citing that their sleep products work.
+Recently we have noticed a lot of press from our competitors (in the CBD vertical) citing that their sleep products work.
 Yes.
 They do.
 The problem is the working component has NOTHING to do with CBD.
 It has to do with the inclusion of melatonin (between 5g and 10g) into the supplement.
 We say...
-"Why would anyone spend anything above $10 for a product with melatonin in it?".
+"Why would anyone spend anything above $10 for a product with melatonin in it?"
 Our REST products are either a combination of CBD and CBN or just CBN (our extra strength softgels).
 While melatonin is technically a natural hormone produced in your body, the stuff you buy is synthetic and frankly most likely comes from a lab in China.
-We don't recommend using melatonin and strongly recommend finding natural sleep aids (whether from us or someone else) that contain CBN.
+We don't recommend using melatonin and strongly recommend finding natural sleep aids (whether from us or someone else) that contain medical grade CBN.

 Below is an article we found that gives 4 reasons why melatonin should possibly be avoided.